ZyrusAlvez/Pygame-Pokemon/bin/README.md

-This folder is solely for temporary images/frames from gif files that we be generated and deleted when the game is running
+this folder will be used to store temporary images/frames